For The Sake of the Mission - Part 2

 Highest Point of Contribution

-Before Greg McKeown the author of the New York Times and Wall Street Journal bestseller, Essentialism: The Disciplined Pursuit of Less, wrote an article for the Harvard Business Review in which he mentions the benefit of asking ourselves three questions.
+Greg McKeown, the author of the New York Times and Wall Street Journal bestseller, Essentialism: The Disciplined Pursuit of Less, wrote an article for the Harvard Business Review in which he mentions the benefits of asking ourselves three questions.

 “What am I deeply passionate about?”